ontop/ontop-website/research/iq-formal.md

-# Formalization characterization of IQs
+# Formal characterization of IQs

 ::: warning
 TODO: CHECK/UPDATE (2 years old and formatted in AsciiDocs)